From Indianapolis to Santiago de Compostela

 - 1 Destination.

 Christians have been taking pilgrimage to Santiago de Compostela for 1200 years.
 El Camino de Santiago means “the Way of St. James” and is a walking pilgrimage across northern Spain to the Tomb and Cathedral of St. James.
-For Spring Term (May) 2017, Chaplain Jeremiah Gibbs will lead 18 students and 3 faculty on a 21 day journey from Indianapolis to Santiago de Compostela.
+For Spring Term (May) 2022, Chaplain Jeremiah Gibbs and Dr. Jim Williams will lead about 25 students and 4 faculty on a 21 day journey from Indianapolis to Santiago de Compostela.
 In Spain, we will visit Leon, Astorga, Ponferada, Compostela, and Madrid as well as walking through about 100 towns and villages.
 Lots of interaction with Spanish villagers and some of the 250,000 annual pilgrims from around the world are highlights of the journey.

 What is Spiritual Pilgrimage?
 (Click here for more information on Spiritual Pilgrimage)

 • Spiritual pilgrimage is a journey to a holy place.